Atomic (song): Certifications

-Sleepy Sleepers version

-"Painimaan" by the Finnish band Sleepy Sleepers is a cover version of the song.
-The song was released on the band's 1980 album Metsäratio and is sung entirely in Finnish.

 Party Animals version

 "Atomic" was covered by Dutch group Party Animals and released as the fifth single from their second album, Party@worldaccess.nl (1997).
 The song was released in 1997 and was a minor success in Hong Kong.
 The song is a cover version of the Blondie song recorded with a gabber beat.
 The song peaked at number 8 in the Dutch Top 40.